IlanCosman/tide/README.md

 > Fish can't do _that_ yet can it!

 Tide takes care of all the multi-line logic and printing for you.
-All you have to do is add the special `newline` item.
+All you have to do is add the `newline` item.

 <br clear="right"><br>